Wuhpondiscord/FlipperZero-EZ-Manifest/README.md

 # FlipperZero EZ Manifest

-FlipperZero EZ Manifest is a Python script that simplifies the creation of manifest files for subfolders containing animations.
+FlipperZero EZ Manifest is a Python script, `EZ-Manifest.py`, that simplifies the creation of manifest files for subfolders containing animations.
 These manifest files describe the attributes of each animation subfolder.

 ## Table of Contents
 - [Prerequisites](#prerequisites)